 When should your dog be checked?

 Check against this list to see if any of the reasons below could be causing your dog’s sniffles.
 If you’re still worried about excessive, unusual, or prolonged sneezing fits, it’s always best to talk to your vet.

 Colds and coughs

 Yes, dogs get coughs and colds, especially the infamous kennel cough.
 Kennel cough causes dogs to make all sorts of strange noises, including sneezes or “reverse sneezing”, which sounds like a honking, hacking, or gasping noise.

-If you adopt a dog from a rescue shelter or anywhere they have been contained in a space with lots of other dogs, his sneezing and wheezing may be symptoms of kennel cough.
-Don’t worry, this doesn’t mean you adopted a pup who has a serious terminal illness.
-It’s likely just a little case of kennel cough that will clear up on its own once he has some time away from other sick dogs to recover.
+If you adopt a dog from a rescue shelter or anywhere they have been contained in a space with lots of other dogs, their sneezing and wheezing may be symptoms of kennel cough.
+Don’t worry, it’s likely just a little case of kennel cough that will clear up on its own once they have some time away from other sick dogs.